graphicscorelab/graphicscorelab.github.io/README.md

 ### `"i already know everything about graphic scores. should i still attend?"`

-The point of this workshop is not only to learn about graphic scores.
+The purpose of this workshop is not only to learn about graphic scores.
 Even if you are already a graphic score expert, you can still learn a lot through the practices and perspectives of everyone in the room.
-Besides, we are actually launching Graphic Score Laboratory as an excuse to play music an doodle together, and network with people across disciplines.
+Besides, we are actually launching Graphic Score Laboratory as an excuse to play music an doodle together, while networking with people across disciplines.
 If that isn't enough to convince you, maybe this will: Pony Books sells books and coffee.
 We will see you there.

 ### `"can i attend as a score maker and a score player?"`

 This option is only possible if you are an octopus.
-During the workshop, players and makers will do separate exercises in the space at the same time, so you might find it tricky to multi-task, unless you have eight tentacles.
+During the workshop, players and makers will do different exercises in the space at the same time, so you might find it tricky to multi-task, unless you have eight tentacles.
+Get in touch if you would like to attend, but still can't decide.

 ### `"what do i need to bring?"`

+Score makers should bring some visual media to display (eg. a painting; a drawing; a scanned print of your original artwork; a photograph; a laptop to display a digital artwork, etc).
+Please also bring any materials you would like to work with during the workshop, such as paper, watercolours, charchoal, etc.

-Score players should bring their instruments.
-Score makers should bring some visual media to display.
+Score players should bring their instruments, including everything they need to make a sound (amps, audio interfaces, etc.)

+### `"if i am not a score maker or player, can i attend as an audience member?"`

+Given that space in the venue is limited, preference will be given to score makers and players to sign up for spots at the workshop.
+We will release a limited number of audience tickets a week before the event.
+Fill out this short form if you would like to be notified when audience tickets become available.

 ### `"why is there so much mention of octopuses in this FAQ?"`